OpenArabicPE/journal_al-muqtabas/readme.md

 # 6. Deliverable: Bibliographic metadata / index

-Bibliographic metadata for every article in Majallat al-Muqtabas is provided as individual BibTeX file in the sub-folder [`metadata`](metadata/).
-The metadata includes a URL pointing to the webview of this item and the webview, in turn, includes a link to the BibTeX file for every article.
+Bibliographic metadata for every article in Majallat al-Muqtabas is provided in two formats: BibTeX and MODS in the sub-folder [`metadata`](metadata/).
+The metadata includes a URL pointing to the webview of this item and the webview, in turn, includes links to the metadata files for every article.

+## 6.1 BibTeX

 <!-- Added reference to principles of minimal computing etc.  -->
 [BibTeX](http://www.bibtex.org/Format/) is a plain text format which has been around for more than 30 years and which is widely supported by reference managers.
 Thus it seems to be a safe bet to preserve and exchange minimal bibliographic data.
 The repository currently contains two XSLT stylesheets to automatically generate BibTeX files from the TEI source: